joseluis3228/one-to-one-js-sample/readme.md

 #### Managing auto-start calls

 The last case is pretty much the same except that the caller will automatically call when the connected to the cloud.
 It is availbale through the ```caller_external_automatic.html```.
 Automatic calls can be done either with internal or external users.

-Please note that the call starts when the caller page receives the ```sipOK```notification and that the call has not been done yet.
+>Warning: Please note that the call starts when the caller page receives the ```sipOK```notification and that the call has not been done yet.
 That notification is regularly sent to the application to keep it informed that the client is still connected the RTCC cloud and can be reached.